-Interest or dividends earned by investment accounts are counted as actual income from assets even when the earnings are reinvested.
+The PHA will include interest or dividends earned by investment accounts as actual income from assets even when the earnings are reinvested.

 The cash value of such an asset is determined by deducting from the market value any broker fees, penalties for early withdrawal, or other costs of converting the asset to cash.